AwokenOwen/PortfolioAssignment/README.md

 Finally for the music I used a cross fade in a single sound cue to switch between the two music tracks when need be.

 # Version Control
 We chose GitHub becasue it seemed the easiest to use and people on the team had experience with it.
-I personally only had limited expierence
+I personally only had limited expierence with GitHub but I picked it up fast because of how easy to use it was.